dangminhduc/aws-solution-architecture-professional-note/README.md

   - Identity pool are for authorization(access control)
 - Kinesis Data Firehose destination: S3, Redshift, OpenSearch, HTTP Endpoint(Datadog, New Relic, Splunk, etc), MongoDB
   - With Redshift destination, first Firehose deliver data to intermediate S3 bucket, then load data into Redshift cluster using COPY command.
 All data will not be deleted after loading
+- Output of Kinesis Rekognition should be stored in Kinesis datastream.